 Not all property management systems are created equal.
 To help you find the ideal PMS to pair up with your ePOS system, we’ve outlined the seven questions you should ask when researching a new solution for your property.

 1. How easy is it to use?

 The most powerful tech solution will do little good if your staff find it hard to use.
 Difficult programs reduce efficiency and your team will not use the tool to its full potential.
 That’s a lose-lose situation since your employees will feel frustrated with the program and you are not getting your money’s worth from it.

 When you are looking for a new tech tool, always keep ease-of-use in mind.
 Ask the provider how long it takes to set up, how long the onboarding time for new users is and whether they offer free or paid training when you sign up.
 Today, many tech providers offer ‘self-service education’, evergreen tutorials and trainings their clients can access for free at any time.
-Mews University is a good example thereof.
 Especially in a high-turnover industry like hospitality, this is valuable since it lets you quickly and easily train new staff.
-Don’t forget to ask about this during your discovery call!
+Don’t forget to ask about this during your research!

 Next, find out what current customers are saying by asking colleagues in the industry or checking review sites like Hotel Tech Report.
 As a final test, get a free trial or at least a demo.
 Especially in an industry like hospitality where staff turnover is high, you want to make sure new team members can easily catch on and get to work rather than spend days in training for every software you use.